SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-The second form of an ``if`` statement provides an additional *else clause* (introduced by the ``else`` keyword) and is used for executing one part of code when the condition is true and another part code when the same condition is false.
+The second form of an ``if`` statement provides an additional *else clause* (introduced by the ``else`` keyword) and is used for executing one part of code when the condition is true and another part of code when the same condition is false.
 When a single else clause is present, an ``if`` statement has the following form:

 .. syntax-outline::